ArturDorfman/interview-prepper/content/guide/interview-questions.md

 ### Junior
 #### Do you follow the news in the world of frontend?
 How exactly?
 I read people on LinkedIn, following few authors on the X (Twitter), time-to-time read articles on Medium.
 Also, I have email subscriptions.

 #### What separates good code from bad code?
-I'm gonna describe good code points and bad code is an opposite.
+I'm going to describe good code points and bad code is the opposite.

 **Good Code:**
-1. Readability and Maintainability:
+1. Readability and Maintainability
    * Code should be easy to read and understand.
    * Follow a consistent coding style.
    * Use meaningful variable and function names.
    * Provide comments when necessary.

-2. Modularity:
+2. Modularity
    * Break code into modular components or functions.
    * Encapsulate functionality to promote code reuse.

-3. Efficiency:
+3. Efficiency
    * Code should be optimized for performance where necessary.
    * Avoid unnecessary computations or resource usage.

-4. Scalability:
+4. Scalability
    * Design code that can scale as requirements evolve.
    * Consider potential future changes.

-5. Correctness:
+5. Correctness
    * Code should produce the expected output.
    * Handle edge cases and errors gracefully.

-6. Documentation:
+6. Documentation
    * Provide clear and comprehensive documentation.
    * Include information on how to use and extend the code.

-7. Testing:
+7. Testing
    * Implement unit tests to ensure code correctness.
    * Conduct thorough testing, including edge cases.

-8. Consistency:
+8. Consistency
    * Follow established conventions and patterns.
    * Be consistent in coding style and approach.

-9. Avoidance of Code Smells:
+9. Avoidance of Code Smells
    * Eliminate redundant code.
    * Minimize code complexity.
    * Avoid long methods or functions.

-10. Version Control:
+10. Version Control
     * Use version control systems effectively (e.g., Git).
     * Provide meaningful commit messages.